Season of Giving: Tulsa Area Holiday Gifts and Donations

 tulsazoo.org/holiday

-Enrichment is fun to watch, but it’s also part of the daily care of the animals at the zoo.
-Enrichment helps to encourage natural behaviors, keep animals mentally and physically healthy while creating an engaging experience for zoo guests.
+Enrichment is a part of the daily care of the animals at the Tulsa Zoo.
+This holiday season, consider purchasing items from our Animals’ Amazon Wishlist.
+Our animal experts have specifically curated each item to encourage natural behaviors, such as foraging and problem-solving.
+This ensures our animals are mentally and physically healthy, while creating an engaging experience for zoo guests.

 Youth Services of Tulsa